Biswajeeban/RedMQTT/README.md

 # RedMQTT
-Red MQTT is a MQTT Packet analys tool for Desktop and Mobile that lets you publish messages to multiple brokers and subscribe to multiple topics for messages coming from multiple brokers simultenously.
+RedMQTT is an MQTT Packet analysis utility for Desktop and Mobile.
+It lets you publish messages to multiple brokers and subscribe to multiple topics for messages coming from different brokers simultaneously.
+It can handle a high volume of messages.
 # System Requirements
 Mobile App:
 -  Android 6.0 or later